Lucas-Barrios/lab_llm_judges_Lucas_Barrios/benchmark_audit.md

 **Source:** https://www.swebench.com | Jimenez et al., ICLR 2024

 ### Why it seemed relevant
-Kairos_new is built on a real GitHub codebase with real bugs already documented — TC-05 (dead `--pdf` flag), TC-13 (Vercel process kill), and TC-02 (silent Python crash) are exactly the type of real-world software issues SWE-bench was designed around.
+The system is built on a real GitHub codebase with real bugs already documented — TC-05 (dead `--pdf` flag), TC-13 (Vercel process kill), and TC-02 (silent Python crash) are exactly the type of real-world software issues SWE-bench was designed around.
 SWE-bench evaluates large language models on real-world software issues collected from GitHub — given a codebase and an issue, a language model is tasked with generating a patch that resolves the described problem.
 The benchmark's structure maps directly to the evaluation task of asking Claude Code to identify and fix the architectural bugs catalogued in the EVAL_STRATEGY.md.
 SWE-bench Verified is a human-validated section comprising 500 tasks, each executed within an isolated Docker container, with success determined by running unit tests against the generated patch.

 ### Contamination risk
 - [x] **High** — Model definitely saw this during training

 The original GitHub issues used to build the benchmark predate most major model training cutoffs.
-However, for Kairos_new's purposes this contamination risk is irrelevant — the benchmark dataset is not being used.
+However, for this scenario's purposes this contamination risk is irrelevant — the benchmark dataset is not being used.
 Only its methodology (issue → patch → test) is borrowed and applied to a private codebase.

 ### Saturation risk
 - [x] **Medium** — Some models achieve good scores

 SWE-bench-Live reveals a substantial performance gap compared to static benchmarks, meaning the static version is somewhat saturated for top models.
-For a specific private codebase like Kairos_new, saturation is not a concern.
+For a specific private codebase like the one of this scenario, saturation is not a concern.

 ### Format
 - [x] **Code generation** (patch generation + automated test execution)